evolutiondevel/dns-gamer-0164797/README.md

  - Processor with Power managment  Config.plist + ssdt.aml in acpi/patched
  - Integrated Graphics HD4000 with qe/ci - Lilu + Whatevergreen
- - Keyboard + Touchpad  with ApplePS2SmartTouchpad.kext (but without gestures and settings via system preferences)
+ - Keyboard + Touchpad  with VoodooPS2Controoler
  - USB ports - USBinject All + UIAC-ALL.SSDT in acpi/patched + dsdt patch
  - Webcamera -  out of the box with patched usb
  - Wifi  - AR9485 - IO80211Family.kext( installed to S/L/E in Catalina ) and HS80211Family.kext in Kexts/Other for Big Sur